 The number of hip arthroplasty procedures provided through the publicly-funded healthcare system has remained relatively stable since 2005.
 As noted in Section 1.4, elective hip arthroplasty was associated with an average length of stay of 6.9 days in 2012.
-The current estimated annual national cost of elective hip arthroplasty procedures is $\in$ 37.3 million, with an average weighted cost per case of $\in$ 11,403, based on the latest Casemix costs (Table 2.3).
+The current estimated annual national cost of elective hip arthroplasty procedures is €37.3 million, with an average weighted cost per case of €11,403, based on the latest Casemix costs (Table 2.3 on the following page).

 Table 2.3.
-HSE inpatient and day case acute hospital activity and costs for elective hip arthroplasty procedures summarised by diagnosisrelated group (based on 2011 costs and 2012 activity)(64)
+HSE inpatient and day case acute hospital activity and costs for elective hip arthroplasty procedures summarised by diagnosis-related group (based on 2011 costs and 2012 activity)(65)

-DRG code Description Number carried out % of hip arthroplasty procedures Cost/ inpatient (€) I03B Hip replacement W/O catastrophic CC 3,118 95% 10,931 103A Hip replacement W catastrophic CC 99 3% 20,096 108B Other hip and femur procedures W/O catastrophic CC 16 0.5% 10,340 I01B Bilateral or multiple major joint Pr of lower extremity W/O revision W/O catastrophic CC 12 0.4% 15,734 I01A Bilateral or multiple major joint Proc of lower extremity W revision or W catastrophic CC 8 0.2% 37,771 Other procedures 21
+DRG code Description Number carried out % of hip arthroplasty procedures Cost/ inpatient (€) I03B Hip replacement W/O catastrophic CC 3,118 95% 10,931 I03A Hip replacement W catastrophic CC 99 3% 20,096 I08B Other hip and femur procedures W/O catastrophic CC 16 0.5% 10,340 I01B Bilateral or multiple major joint Pr of lower extremity W/O revision W/O catastrophic CC 12 0.4% 15,734 I01A Bilateral or multiple major joint Proc of lower extremity W revision or W catastrophic CC 8 0.2% 37,771 Other procedures 21

-Key: DRG- Diagnostic-related group; W-with; W/O-without; CC-complication or comorbidity.
+Key: DRG - diagnostic-related group; W - with; W/O - without; CC - complication or comorbidity.
 Data summary from HSE National Casemix Programme Ready Reckoner, 2013 based on the 2011 inpatient and day case costs reported by 38 hospitals participating in the programme that year.
-Activity is based on the latest 2012 HIPE data. \Note the remaining diagnosis-related groups accounted for five or fewer of the procedures each.
+Activity is based on the latest 2012 HIPE data.
+Note the remaining diagnosis-related groups accounted for five or fewer of the procedures each.

-Although the number of hip arthroplasty procedures provided by the publicly-funded system has remained constant for several years, demand for care is anticipated to increase due to changing demographics.
+It is noted that average length of stay has declined from 12.3 days in 2005 to 6.9 days in 2012, with the system achieving the target of 7.0 days established by the National Clinical Programme for Surgery, albeit with some local and regional variation.
+In addition, the number of hip arthroplasty procedures provided by the publicly-funded system has remained constant for several years.
+However, demand for care is anticipated to increase due to changing demographics.
 The cost per episode of care is also anticipated to increase due to increasing levels of obesity.
-As noted in section 1.2, complication rates following hip arthroplasty are significantly higher in those who are obese (BMI > 30kg/m), potentially delaying hospital discharge or necessitating return to surgery.
-Cost of care may also be increased due to the need to acquire or adapt mobility aids and other equipment and the need for additional therapy staff to safely mobilise obese patients.(65)
+As noted in section 1.2, complication rates following hip arthroplasty are significantly higher in those who are obese (BMI >30kg/m2), potentially delaying hospital discharge or necessitating return to surgery.
+Cost of care may also be increased due to the need to acquire or adapt mobility aids and other equipment and the need for additional therapy staff to safely mobilise obese patients.
+(66)

-2.5 Advice on clinical referral/treatment threshold
+3 Advice on clinical referral/treatment threshold

-Taking account of the available evidence that exists in relation to osteoarthritis of the hip in adults, and the role of arthroplasty in its management, the following threshold criteria are advised for referral and treatment within the publicly-funded healthcare system in Ireland:
+Taking account of the available evidence that exists in relation to osteoarthritis of the hip in adults, and the role of arthroplasty in its management, the following threshold criteria are advised for referral and treatment within the publicly-funded healthcare system in Ireland.